oroinc/documentation/commerce/cloud/monitoring.rst

 Escalation for Warnings
 '''''''''''''''''''''''

-The warning is escalated to the critical incident if it is expected to be fixed in more than 12 hrs or if the warning alert repeats in less than 12 hours.
+The warning is escalated to a critical incident if it is expected to be fixed in more than 12 hrs or if the warning alert repeats in less than 12 hours.

 Critical Alerts
 """""""""""""""